webplatform/docs/Standards/W3C/index.md

 When consensus can't be reached on a particular issue, W3C allows for the unsatisfied party to register a formal objection on technical grounds, or on grounds of violation of process.
 Formal objections will be considered by the Director when the decision to move forward in the Recommendation process.

 ==Patent Policy==
 W3C has a '''Royalty-Free (RF) patent policy''', which requires that Working Group participants extend a free license grant to any patents that apply to a specification from that group.
 This RF license is available to any individual or organization who want to implement that specification, but this license grant is revoked for any party which sues another party for a patent covered by any W3C specification.
+This helps keep the Web open and relatively free of patent concerns.